ERnsTL/flowd/README.md

 Otherwise, implement the simple ```flowd``` framing format, which can be seen in the files [libflowd/framing.go](libflowd/framing.go) and [libflowd/framing_test.go](libflowd/framing_test.go).
 It is basically STOMP v1.2 as specified with the modifications mentioned there.
 This can be done using a small library for the programming language of your choice.
 Your component is expected to open the named pipes given and will then be connected with the neighbor components.
 Frames of type *data* and *control* are common.
 Especially important are the IIPs, denoted by their *body type* IIP, which are usually used for component configuration.
 Port closing detection is done using regular EOF on the named pipe; this is usually the signal that all data has arrived from the preceding component and that it shut down; it can also be re-opened if that is the use-case.
 Components should forward existing headers from the incoming frames/IPs, because downstream connections might lead to a loop back to the sender requiring a header field present for correlation, like for example a TCP connection ID, so keep additional header fields intact; packet tracing is also implemented using marker values in the header.
 Output frames, if any, are then to be sent to the output named pipes.
 That way, the frames from your component are sent directly to the component which is connected to the other side of the given output port - to be processed, filtered, sorted, stored, transformed and sent out as results to who knows where...
 That's it - it's up to you!

-## Programming Language Support

-There is not much needed except the ability to open named pipes and parsing command-line arguments.
-Regarding the implementation of the framing format used, there are a few known implementations of framing format parsers:

-* Go is included (```libflowd```)
-* Rust is in prototype phase, but not yet in Github
-* Java is planned

-There is [a tracking issue](https://github.com/ERnsTL/flowd/issues/130) for this.

-## Writing Applications

-TODO

-Three stages usually:
-1. read and packetize
-2. filter and transform
-3. assemble packets and output

-TODO modeling the application in terms of what data is relevant and what structure it has, where the data comes from, how it should be transformed and which results should be produced (see JPM book).

-TODO no conceptual dissonance between design and implementation stages.

-TODO straight implementation, almost waterfall-like, fewer refactorings.

-TODO Linear maintenance cost in relation to program size.

 ## FBP Runtimes

-There exist several FBP *runtimes*, which emphasize different aspects of FBP and realize the underlying concept in different ways.

-There are a few categories of FBP runtimes:

-1. Single-language systems and libraries.
-Everything is running inside the same process and is written in the same programming language.
-Often, the network is defined using this programming language as well.
-This class has the best performance but is also very specialized.

-2. Tighly-integrated systems.
-These try to pull all components into the same process using dynamic loading of libraries (.so / .dll) and thus into the same address space to save on context switches.
-To communicate, shared memory is usually used.
-It is possible to integrate components written in different programming languages, but requires strict conformance and conversion to a common binary message layout and flow of program execution (ABI, application binary interface).
-Definition of FBP processing networks is done declaratively or using own scripting languages.

-3. Loosely-coupled inter-language systems.
-The different components run as separate processes and communicate using sockets, named pipes, message queueing systems etc. This category requires little effort, tailoring and no special libraries to get started.
-They can integrate components and even existing non-FBP-aware programs into its processing networks.
-The chosen data formats, protocols etc. are based on common, widespread formats which are easy to implement.
-Definition of networks is usually done in a declarative format.

-As currently implemented, ```flowd``` positions itself on the most performant border of the third category, without requiring conformance and internal data conversion to an ABI.
+As currently implemented, ```flowd-go``` positions itself on the most performant border of the third category, without requiring conformance and internal data conversion to an ABI.
 Named pipes are the fastest IPC mechanism behind shared memory.
 The framing format used is easy to implement and parse with modest processing overhead, assumed to be in the range of the data conversion overhead required by the second category for ABI conformance.

 What cannot be removed in this third class is the overhead of data copying across process borders which requires context switches and CPU ring switches.
 On the other hand, the process-level separation buys the capability to be pretty much universal in terms of integration with other FBP runtimes, free choice of programming languages for components as well as re-use of existing non-FBP programs.
 (And not to worry, ```flowd``` can still transfer several million IPs / messages per second on laptop-class hardware.)

-In other words, ```flowd``` puts focus on:
+In other words, ```flowd-go``` puts focus on:

 1. *Programming language independence.* Being able to easily mix different PLs in one FBP processing network.
 This enables to combine the strengths of different programming languages and systems into a FBP processing network.
 To this end, ```flowd``` uses a simple way to communicate, which is common to all programming languages and that is reading and writing to/from files.
 If it were done in a more complicated way, then it would become neccessary to create a *libflowd* or similar for interfacing with ```flowd``` and to write bindings to that, for each programming language.
 But not all PLs can import even a C library, let alone a library written in some other calling convention, because it does not fit their way of computing or internal representations, abstractions etc. and you cannot expect every PL being able to import a library/package written in every other PL.
 And further, all the bindings to some *libflowd* would have to be maintained as well.
 So, since this path is not desireable, communication using named pipes which are just files was chosen, with STDERR being used for any status output, log messages etc. STDIN and STDOUT can be used for terminal UI components.
 Also, if any complex data format were mandated (Protobuf, XML, JSON, ZeroMQ, MsgPack, etc.) then this would lock out languages where it is not available.
 Since all this is not desireable nor feasible, ```flowd``` cannot introduce any new protocols, any new data formats or require importing any of their libraries or bindings to these.
 Therefore a very simple, text-and-line-based and even *optional* framing format very similar to HTTP/1.x headers and MIME e-mail headers is used, since strings and newlines are available in every programming language and will most likely be available in times to come - well, unless the world decides not to use character strings any more ;-)